Wrigley Field Parking – Best Tips, Lot Choices, and Shuttles.

 One More Thing for You Cubs Fan Rockers…

 I would be remiss if I didn’t mention the Reggies Rock Bus.
-Reggies Live is a music club downtown; they offer packages for Cubs (and White Sox) games that include a bleacher ticket, a pre-game buffet, and a ride to the game on their wicked cool looking Rock Bus.
+Reggies Live is a popular music club closer to the South Side; they offer packages for Cubs (and White Sox) games that include a bleacher ticket, a pre-game buffet, and a ride to the game on their wicked cool looking Rock Bus.
 All at a very reasonable price.

 Reggies is on State Street close to the Red Line Chinatown Station; there is metered street parking nearby.
 Even including the parking cost it’s a great deal, and Reggies is a happening live music joint.
 Great for rocker Cub fans.
 (And isn’t that all of us?)